rpede/aspnet_security/graphql.md

 It is kinda similar to Swagger in that it is build into our web server.
 But it is much nicer interface, more like and Postman.

+I will refer to it as GraphQL IDE.

 Open [http://localhost:5000/graphql/](http://localhost:5000/graphql/)

 Click *Create Document* and type: